TheAlcoholicChicken/Documentation/index.md

 # Database Sructure

-Anything surounderd in square brakets implies that it will be array of whatever is in the square brackets.
+Anything surrounded in square brakets implies that it will be array of whatever is in the square brackets.

 ## Core App